albertovpd/automated_etl_google_cloud-social_dashboard/README.md

                 SELECT SPLIT(RTRIM(Themes,';'),';') themes FROM `gdelt-bq.gdeltv2.gkg_partitioned` WHERE _PARTITIONTIME >= "2019-09-04 00:00:00" AND _PARTITIONTIME < "2019-09-05 00:00:00" and length(Themes) > 1
                 ) select theme, count(1) cnt from nested, UNNEST(themes) as theme group by theme order by cnt desc

 I am sure there are more themes than I used here that worth monitoring across the country.
+There is a need of improving news location.

 - Use Python APis to track Stock Markets on time.